Druze: Disappearance of Al-Hakim

-Al-Hakim disappeared one night while out on his evening ride – presumably assassinated, perhaps at the behest of his formidable elder sister Sitt al-Mulk.
+Al-Hakim disappeared one night while on his evening ride—presumably assassinated, perhaps at the behest of his formidable elder sister Sitt al-Mulk.
 The Druze believe he went into Occultation with Hamza ibn Ali and three other prominent preachers, leaving the care of the "Unitarian missionary movement" to a new leader, al-Muqtana Baha'uddin.

-The call was suspended briefly between 19 May 1018 and 9 May 1019 during the apostasy of al-Darazi and again between 1021 and 1026 during a period of persecution by Ali az-Zahir for those who had sworn the oath to accept the call.
+The call was suspended briefly between 19 May 1018 and 9 May 1019 during the apostasy of al-Darazi and again between 1021 and 1026 during a period of persecution by the Fatimid caliph al-Zahir li-I'zaz Din Allah for those who had sworn the oath to accept the call.

 Persecutions started forty days after the disappearance into Occultation of al-Hakim, who was thought to have been converting people to the Unitarian faith for over twenty years prior.
 Al-Hakim convinced some heretical followers such as al-Darazi of his soteriological divinity and officially declared the Divine call after issuing a decree promoting religious freedom.

-Al-Hakim was replaced by his underage son, ʻAlī al-Zahir.
-The Unitarian/Druze movement acknowledged al-Zahir as the caliph, but continued to regard Hamzah as its Imam.
+Al-Hakim was replaced by his underage son, al-Zahir li-I'zaz Din Allah.
+The Unitarian/Druze movement acknowledged al-Zahir as the caliph but continued to regard Hamzah as its Imam.
 The young caliph's regent, Sitt al-Mulk, ordered the army to destroy the movement in 1021.
 At the same time, Bahāʼ al-Dīn was assigned the leadership of the Unitarians by Hamza.

-For the next seven years, the Druze faced extreme persecution by the new caliph, al-Zahir, who wanted to eradicate the faith.
-This was the result of a power struggle inside of the Fatimid empire in which the Druze were viewed with suspicion because of their refusal to recognize the new caliph as their Imam.
-Many spies, mainly the followers of al-Darazi, joined the Unitarian movement in order to infiltrate the Druze community.
+For the next seven years, the Druze faced extreme persecution by al-Zahir li-I'zaz Din Allah, who wanted to eradicate the faith.
+This was the result of a power struggle inside of the Fatimid Calphate, in which the Druze were viewed with suspicion because they refused to recognize the new caliph as their Imam.

+Many spies, mainly the followers of al-Darazi, joined the Unitarian movement to infiltrate the Druze community.
 The spies set about agitating trouble and soiling the reputation of the Druze.
 This resulted in friction with the new caliph who clashed militarily with the Druze community.
 The clashes ranged from Antioch to Alexandria, where tens of thousands of Druze were slaughtered by the Fatimid army, "this mass persecution known by the Druze as the period of the mihna".
 The largest massacre was at Antioch, where 5000 prominent Druze were killed, followed by that of Aleppo.
 As a result, the faith went underground, in hope of survival, as those captured were either forced to renounce their faith or be killed.
 Druze survivors "were found principally in southern Lebanon and Syria".

-In 1038, two years after the death of al-Zahir, the Druze movement was able to resume because the new leadership that replaced him had friendly political ties with at least one prominent Druze leader.
+In 1038, two years after the death of al-Zahir li-I'zaz Din Allah, the Druze movement was able to resume because the new leadership that replaced him had friendly political ties with at least one prominent Druze leader.